HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 	},
 	unit: {
 		target: 'base', // To what target do we simplify before we check for equality?
-		checkSize: false, // Do we require the units to have an equal size separately from the float?
+		checkSize: false, // Do we require the units to have an equal size separately from the value?
 If set to `true`, then `mm` will be different from `cm`.
 	},
 }
 ```